 - How Brexit Could Impact Virginia, News at 5 on WDBJ7 (CBS), June 2016 (view online).

 - Cities Where People Are Most Overleveraged on Their Homes, WalletHub.com, April 2016.

 - Why Should You Only Spend 30% of Your Income on Housing?, Forbes.com, August 2015.

 Complete news coverage ...

 Selected recent publications

-- Back to the Future: Lösch, Isard, and the Role of Money and Credit in the Space-Economy, (forthcoming), in R. Jackson and P. Schaeffer (eds.), Regional Research Frontiers: The Next 50 Years, Cham, Switzerland: Springer International.
+- Back to the Future: Lösch, Isard, and the Role of Money and Credit in the Space-Economy, (2017), in R. Jackson and P. Schaeffer (eds.), Regional Research Frontiers: The Next 50 Years, pp. 217-241.
+Cham, Switzerland: Springer International.

-- Regulatory Space and the Flow of Funds across the Hierarchy of Money, (forthcoming), in R. Martin and J. Pollard (eds.), Handbook of the Geographies of Money and Finance, Cheltenham, UK: Edward Elgar.
+- Regulatory Space and the Flow of Funds across the Hierarchy of Money, (2017), in R. Martin and J. Pollard (eds.), Handbook of the Geographies of Money and Finance, pp. 373-414.
+Cheltenham, UK: Edward Elgar.